TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 <pre><code></code></pre>
 ````````````````````````````````

-The fences must be at the start of the line:
+The fences must be at the start of the line (or at the start of any structure they're nested in):

 ```````````````````````````````` example
  ```